Have you invested in cryptocurrency? Are you getting paid in cryptocurrency? If so, the IRS wants to know about it.

 Robinson & Henry, P.C. | Denver, Highlands Ranch, Castle Rock, Colorado Springs

-Schedule your free initial consultation with one of our knowledgeable tax attorneys at (303) 688-0944.
+Schedule your free initial assessment with one of our knowledgeable tax attorneys at (303) 688-0944.

 Reporting Your Cryptocurrency to the IRS